Fava Bean Produce Guide + 21 recipes

 Fava beans are tender and delicate, much like peas, making them perfect for salads, spreads, pastas and so much more!

-I’ve grown fava beans in my garden for the past 3 years and they’re extremely easy to grow.
+Growing fava beans is very easy!
+I’ve grown them in my garden for years with great success.
 I plant the seeds in late September or October and harvest the beans from as early as March to mid-summer.

 Fava bean plants grow from 2-5 feet tall, and need a trellis or some type of support.
 I have a fence that runs behind the plants, which I use to tie the plants up as they grow or clip them using garden clips.
 The plants may also be grown in raised beds, just make sure there is a trellis to provide support.